Radicool-Solutions-LLC/prob-calc/README.md

 # probability-calculator
 A jupyter notebook full of stats and probability calculation and visualization tools.
-A prototype of the backend of a web app to come.
+A handy guide for the backend functionality of this program.
 * Permutations and Combinations
 * Bayesian Probability
 * Bayesian probability visualization